jared-richard-clarke/student/notes/parse-infix.md

 ## Recursive Descent
 Every grammar rule has an associated function.
 Each function produces a syntax tree and returns it to the caller.
 The body of a rule that contains a reference to another rule calls that other rule's function.
-Recursive calls produce a tree data structure.
+Nested function calls produce a tree data structure.

 ## Infix Grammar
 | head       | body                                                     |